openshift/federation-dev/federated-pacman/README.md

 the [user guide](https://github.com/kubernetes-sigs/federation-v2/blob/master/docs/userguide.md).

-For the *pacman* application, the first step is to modify the `pacman-federated-deployment-rs.yaml` file to reflect a MongoDB endpoint.
+For the *pacman* application, the first step is to modify the `pacman-federated-deployment-rs.yaml` file to reflect the MongoDB endpoint.
 The MongoDB endpoint is used to save scores from the game.

 Clone the demo code to your local machine:
 ~~~sh